-We compare model results to historical, anonymized, and linearly transformed interbank liability data provided by the Austrian Central Bank (OeNB), see Data and Methods.
-The data does not contain credit ratings of banks.
-Therefore we assume $P_i^{\rm def}= 0.025$\footnote{This corresponds approximately to Standard \& Poor's One-Year Global Corporate Default Rates for Rating Categories A+, A, and BBB+ in 2008 \cite{standardandpoors}.
-Representative Austrian banks are in the Rating Categories A+, A and A-.} for all banks.
-In Fig. \ref{network}(a) we show a snapshot of a the Austrian IB network at the end of the first quarter of 2006.
-Clearly, the $20$ largest contribute most of the SR (red dots), see also Fig. \ref{network}(b).
-Fig. \ref{network}(c) shows the situation of the model without tax, (d) with FTT, and (e) with SRT.
-The SRT effectively reduces spreading of SR by preventing systemically risky nodes from lending.
-This can be seen from the fact that there are only green links in Fig. \ref{network}(e).
-In the snapshot of the Austrian IB network and in the model without the SRT numerous red links are clearly visible.
-In Fig. \ref{data_vs_model} (a) we show SR as measured by the DebtRank $R_{i}$.
-In particular we show $R_{i}$ for the $20$ largest banks (according to total assets) of the Austrian banking sector at the end of the third quarter of 2006.
-Banks are ordered by DebtRank, the most risky is to the very left, the safest to the very right.
-The ABM results for $R_{i}$ are presented in Fig. \ref{data_vs_model} (b): without tax (red), with FTT (blue) and with SRT (green).
-The shown distributions are averages over $10,000$ independent simulation.
-Clearly, SRT drastically reduces the SR contributions of individual banks.
-The situation without tax resembles the empirical distribution (a).
-In Fig. \ref{data_vs_model} (c) the marginal effects on expected systemic loss from Eq. (\ref{marginal_effect}) are presented for all individual IB liabilities $L^{\rm data}_{mn}$, as a function of the relative size of IB loans.
+We compare model results to historical, anonymised, and linearly transformed interbank liability data provided by the Austrian Central Bank (OeNB), see \cref{data}.
+In \cref{network}(a) we show a snapshot of the Austrian interbank network at the end of the first quarter of 2006.
+Nodes symbolise the banks of the Austrian banking system and links represent their lending relations (weighted by the liabilities).
+Nodes are coloured according to their systemic importance $R_{i}$, from systemically important banks (red) to unimportant ones (green).
+The node-size represents the capitalisation of banks and the width of the links symbolises the liabilities.
+In \cref{network}(b) we show the $20$ largest banks of the Austrian interbank network.
+Clearly, the $20$ largest banks contribute most to overall SR (red and orange dots). \Cref{network}(c) shows results from the ABM without a tax, (d) with the FTT, and (e) with the SRT.
+The SRT effectively reduces the spreading of SR by preventing systemically important nodes from lending.
+This can be seen from the fact that there are only green links in \cref{network}(e).
+In the snapshot of the Austrian interbank network and in the model without the SRT numerous red links are clearly visible.
+In \cref{data_vs_model}(a) we show SR as measured by DebtRank $R_{i}$.
+In particular, we show $R_{i}$ for the $20$ largest banks (according to total assets) of the Austrian banking sector at the end of the first quarter of 2006.
+Here we calculate $R_{i}$ from $L^{\rm data}_{ij}(t)$ (see \cref{data}), in \cref{data_vs_model}(b) we use the net liability network $L^{\rm net}_{ij}(t)$.
+Banks are ordered by their DebtRank, the systemically most important one is to the very left, the least important one to the very right.
+The ABM results for $R_{i}(t)$ are presented in \cref{data_vs_model}(b): without a tax (red), with the FTT (blue) and with the SRT (green).
+The shown distributions are averages over $10,000$ independent simulations.
+Clearly, the SRT drastically reduces the SR contributions of individual banks.
+The situation without tax resembles the empirical distribution remarkably well.
+In \cref{data_vs_model}(c) the marginal contributions on expected systemic loss from \cref{marginal_effect} are presented for all individual interbank liabilities $L^{\rm data}_{mn}$, as a function of the relative size of interbank loans.
 Every data point represents a single interbank liability $L^{\rm data}_{mn}$ from bank $m$ to $n$.
-IB loans are themselves power-law distributed (not shown), which is known empirically \cite{Boss:2005aa}.
-The loan size captures the credit risk for lenders, whereas $\Delta^{(-mn)} EL^{\rm syst}$ is the SR contribution of the liability.
-Figure \ref{data_vs_model} (d) shows the marginal effects for the ABM simulations for the three modes.
-It is clearly visible that SRT reduces the SR contribution of liabilities by about an order of magnitude (log scale!), but leaves contract sizes practically unchanged.
+Interbank loans are themselves power-law distributed (not shown), which is known empirically \citep{Boss:2005aa}.
+The loan size captures the credit risk for lenders, whereas $\Delta^{(+mn)} EL^{\rm syst}$ is the SR contribution of the liability. \Cref{data_vs_model}(d) shows the corresponding marginal contributions for the ABM simulations for the three modes.
+It is clearly visible that the SRT reduces the SR contribution of liabilities by approximately an order of magnitude (note the log scale), but leaves contract-sizes practically unchanged.